 Fungal isolation and identification

 Colletotrichum gloeosporioides (isolate OGRDCGI) was isolated from naturally infected onion (Allium cepa L.) leaves exhibiting typical anthracnose symptoms collected from the experimental fields of ICAR Directorate of Onion and Garlic Research (ICAR-DOGR), Pune, Maharashtra, India (18.5035 N. 73.5305 E; elevation: 611 m above mean sea level; temperature range: 5.5-42.0 °C annual mean rainfall: 669 mm).
 Infected tissues were surface sterilized and plated on potato dextrose agar (PDA) following standard isolation protocols.
 Plates were incubated at 252°C for 7 days.
-Single hyphal tips from emerging colonies were sub-cultured onto fresh PDA plates to obtain pure single-spore isolates.
+Single hyphal tips from emerging colonies were subcultured onto fresh PDA plates to obtain pure single-spore isolates.
 Mycelial plugs (5 mm diameter) from three-day-old actively growing cultures were transferred to PDA plates and slants, and stored at 4 °C for further studies.
 Cultural and morphological characteristics were examined from 7-day-old cultures using a Carl Zeiss compound light microscope.

-Molecular identification of the isolated pathogen was carried out through genomic DNA extraction followed by PCR amplification of the internal transcribed spacer (ITS1/ITS4) and translation elongation factor 1-alpha (tef1-α) genes regions.
+Molecular identification of the isolated pathogen was carried out through genomic DNA extraction followed by PCR amplification of the internal transcribed spacer (ITS1/ITS4) and translation elongation factor 1-alpha (tef1-α) gene regions.
 The resulting amplicons were sequenced, and the obtained ITS and tef1-α sequences were subjected to BLAST analysis against the NCBI GenBank database to confirm the identity of the strain.
 The validated sequences were subsequently deposited in the GenBank database.

 In-vitro arthrospore formation from Colletotrichum gloeosporioides hyphae and observations of colony morphology

-Pure cultures of Colletotrichum gloeosporioides were kept incubated under nutrient-depleted conditions on aged potato dextrose agar (PDA) plates without subculturing.
+Pure cultures of Colletotrichum gloeosporioides were kept incubated under nutrient-depleted conditions on aged potato dextrose agar (PDA) plates without sub culturing.
 Morphological changes were monitored at 10, 15, and 20 days post-incubation.
 Fungal structures were examined under light microscopy following staining with 1% cotton blue in lactophenol.
-Two drops (20 µl) of conidial suspension were placed on microscope slides, and 1% cotton blue in lactophenol was added, and slides were examined under a Carl Zeiss light microscope.
+Two drops (20 µl) of conidial suspension were placed on microscope slides, and 1% cotton blue in lactophenol was added; and the slides were examined under a Carl Zeiss light microscope.
 For quantitative analysis, images were captured from 50 randomly selected microscopic fields.
 Spore dimensions (length and width) were measured for more than 400 spores using Image J software version 1.53a (Schneider et al., 2012; Gunasinghe et al., 2021).

 3. results and discussion

 To identify the fungal pathogen/s associated with onion samples showing typical anthracnose disease, standard isolation procedures were employed as described in the methods.
-Infected leaf samples were used for isolation of the pathogens, and incubated at 25 ± 2 °C. The results of isolation after 7 days of incubation at 25 ± 2 °C showed pathogenic fungus associated with this disease in the onion plant, which were later identified as Colletotrichum gloeosporioides (OGRDCG1) based on their morphological characters.
+Infected leaf samples were used for isolation of the pathogens, and incubated at 25 ± 2 °C. The results of isolation after 7 days of incubation at 25 ± 2 °C showed a pathogenic fungus associated with this disease in the onion plant, which was later identified as Colletotrichum gloeosporioides (OGRDCG1) based on its morphological characters.
 The color of the Colletotrichum colony was white to grey with yellowish orange pigments (Fig. 1).
-The mycelium was hyaline, septate, conidia were single-celled, hyaline, and cylindrical/dumbel with rounded ends having oil globules.
+The mycelium was hyaline, septate, and conidia were single-celled, hyaline, and cylindrical/dumbel with rounded ends having oil globules.